walze/waffles/docs/DEVELOPMENT.md

 It is also possible to test for various **a11y violations** against [WCAG 2.1 AA guidelines](https://www.w3.org/TR/WCAG21/) by using `cy.a11yCheck()`.

 Under the hood **Workbench** is used to run those stories.

+## 📦 Releases

+To make the versioning and release process easier we use [Semantic Versioning](https://semver.org/).
+On each commit, code is automatically formatted, and the commit message is verified whether it adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

+The whole release process is _fully automated_.
+That's why proper commits messages are important.

+ℹ️ If you were only tweaking documentation or internal scripts in your PR be free to skip release by adding **[skip ci]** to the body of the last commit.